SuaYoo/lit-gundb-chat-demo/README.md

 yarn serve
 ```

-This will open a new tab in your default to localhost:8000.
+This will open localhost:8000 in a new tab in your default browser.

 ## Scripts